TownWilliam/mma_sr/README.md

 Perhaps there is something goes wrong with my code.
-I could not find out whcih part in my code is false.
+I could not find out which part in my code is false.
 If you could find out the problem in the code, I would appreciate it very much.

 For other componet, I would also modify the code in the later.